SvenMichaelKlose/tunix/README.md

     .byte 0             ; End of index.
 ```

-All in all libraries have the following format:
+Libraries have the following format:

 ```
 symbol index size (2 bytes)